 In a surprising development, FIMA tools recorded $60 billion in usage this week.
 Established in July 2021, FIMA primarily offers liquidity to foreign central banks or international monetary authorities (with US Treasuries as collateral).
 Given the overseas holdings of US Treasuries, a limited number of economies (approximately 20) hold a minimum of $60 billion.
 The use of FIMA may be related to its more discreet nature compared to lower-cost central bank liquidity swaps, which disclose counterparty details daily, while FIMA only discloses usage amounts.
 In conclusion, non-US liquidity is relatively constrained, with FIMA users likely to come from Europe.

-If you find this market insight helpful, we kindly invite you to follow our Market Insights series for more valuable information and analysis.
+If you find this market insight helpful, we kindly invite you to follow our Latest Market Insights series for more valuable information and analysis.
 Happy Trading!